shirin-monzavi/DuendeIdentityServer-ServerToServer/README.md

+# Duende Identity Server - Simple Implementation

+## 📌 Overview
-This is A simple implementation of Duende Identity server which uses OpenID Connect and OAuth 2.0 protocl in order to does authentication and authorization. this project contains the following samples:
+This project is a simple implementation of Duende Identity Server, leveraging OpenID Connect and OAuth 2.0 for authentication and authorization.

-1. server to server
-2. interactive user
-3. read config from database over in memory data.
-4. integrate with asp.net core identity
+## 🎯 Features
+This implementation includes the following examples:
+✅ Server-to-server authentication
+✅ Interactive user authentication
+✅ Configuration from a database (instead of in-memory storage) ✅ Integration with ASP.NET Core Identity

+🛠️ Technologies Used
+C#

+.NET Framework 6.0

+## 🤝 Contributing
+Feel free to fork the repository, submit pull requests, or open issues for improvements and discussions.

-all of examples are written according to https://docs.duendesoftware.com/identityserver/v7/quickstarts/ address.
+All of examples are written according to https://docs.duendesoftware.com/identityserver/v7/quickstarts/ address.